Chemicals Used in Soap Making

 The chemicals used in soap making today will vary based on multiple factors including skin reactions, quality, price, and desired outcome.
 Some soaps focus on their antibacterial and antimicrobial properties whereas others focus on dry skin and eczema.

-Soap Making Ingredients
+Soap Making Chemicals List

 🗹 Sodium Lauryl Sulfate

 Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) are primary surfactants widely utilized in various personal care and household products.
 These compounds play a crucial role in the formulation of hand soaps, shampoos, toothpaste, cleaning products, and more.
 As anionic detergents and surfactants, SLS and SLES possess excellent cleansing properties, aiding in the breakdown of oils and dirt on the skin, thus facilitating their removal upon rinsing.
 Particularly noteworthy for their foaming capabilities, SLS and SLES contribute to the rich lathering experience commonly associated with personal care products like shampoos and soaps.
-SLS and SLES can be derived from natural sources such as palm kernel oil or coconut oil, aligning with the growing demand for environmentally friendly and sustainable ingredients.
+SLS and SLES can be derived from natural sources such as palm kernel oil or coconut oil, aligning with the growing demand for environmentally friendly and sustainable chemical compounds.

 🗹 Sodium Coco-Sulfate